llucax/frequenz-repo-config-python/docs/user-guide/update-an-existing-project.md

 {% set ref_name = version.ref if version else 'HEAD' %}
 # Update an existing project

-To upgrade an existing project there are two main approaches: use a migration script or re-run the [Cookiecutter] command.
+To upgrade an existing project, there are two main approaches: use a migration script or re-run the [Cookiecutter] command.

 ## Use a migration script